gunnar0022/my-yomitan-setup/README.md

 This guide will walk you through setting up a powerful Japanese study workflow using **Anki**, **AnkiConnect**, **Yomitan**, and subtitle mining tools (**ManabiDojo**).
 With this setup, you can easily create custom flashcards from your browser or anime subtitles.

-*Some steps might seem technical, and they are.
-That's why I made this guide.*
+*Some steps get a little technical, so pay close attention and hang in there.*

 ---